 As a member you support he BOU’s ongoing support of the ornithological community around the world.

 Which membership category is right for you?

 Ordinary member is open to anyone and forms around 75% of our overall membership.
 Includes an online subscription to IBIS and other benefits.

 Early-career researcher member (students & post-docs) from £20 per annum.

 A reduced-rate subscription for students and those up to five years post their last degree.
 Includes an online subscription to IBIS and many other benefits.

-For those from and still residing and working in a developing country.
+For those from and/or living in a low- or middle-income country.
 Includes an online subscription to IBIS.

 IBIS – the international journal of avian science